ngo275/app-agent/README.md

 - `NEXT_PUBLIC_MARKETING_URL`
   - The URL of your marketing page.
 For example, `http://localhost:3000`.
 - `GOOGLE_CLIENT_ID`
   - The client ID of your Google OAuth application.
 Used for Google Login.
+Not necessary if you don't use Google Login.
 - `GOOGLE_CLIENT_SECRET`
   - The client secret of your Google OAuth application.
 Used for Google Login.
+Not necessary if you don't use Google Login.
 - `RESEND_API_KEY`
   - The API key of your Resend account.
 Used for sending emails.
-- `TINYBIRD_TOKEN`
+- `NEXT_PUBLIC_POSTHOG_KEY`
-  - The token of your Tinybird account.
-Used for publishing and reading event data.
+  - The key of your PostHog account.
+Used for analytics.
+Not necessary if you don't use PostHog.
 - `OPENAI_API_KEY`
   - The API key of your OpenAI account.
 Used for LLM usage.
 - `UPSTASH_REDIS_REST_URL`